-Program Mission Statement: Child and Family Studies, a program within the Department of Teaching, Leadership, and Counseling, in the Gallaspy College of Education and Human Development at Northwestern State University of Louisiana, is dedicated to empowering and strengthening individuals, families, and communities, thereby, improving quality of life.
+Child and Family Studies (CFS) Mission: Child and Family Studies, a program within the School of Education, is dedicated to empowering and strengthening individuals, families, and communities, thereby, improving quality of life.
 Child and Family Studies uses an integrative approach to the relationships among individuals, families and communities, and the environments in which they function.
 This program prepares individuals for careers and professions in the field of family sciences by incorporating technology, respect for diversity, and global perspectives into the curricula.